rdireen/spherepy/README.md

 --------------------

-I'm working on a more complete documentation [HERE](http://www.direentech.com/docs/spherepy).
+I'm working on a more complete set of documentation [HERE](http://www.direentech.com/docs/spherepy).